HarshVT8999/NaariSafety/README.md

 # NaariSafety

-Web App for women safety
+Developing a Web App for women safety.